BitPhinix/slate-yjs/docs/walkthroughs/installation.md

 // Import the core binding
 import { withYjs, slateNodesToInsertDelta, YjsEditor } from '@slate-yjs/core'

-// Importing yjs
+// Import yjs
 import * as Y from 'yjs'
 ```

-> This guide assumes that you already have a basic slate editor set up.
+> This guide assumes that you already have set up a basic slate editor.
 If you aren't sure how, make yourself familiar with slate first: [https://docs.slatejs.org/walkthroughs/01-installing-slate](https://docs.slatejs.org/walkthroughs/01-installing-slate)

 Your existing editor component should look something like this: